Dunkin' Donuts Interview Questions

 • Complete all required training and support the training of other team members. (skill: quick learner)

-So when asked why should I hire you I would say
+So when asked why I should hire you, I would say

-• Finally, mention you are a quick learner and I will complete all required training and help others learn their roles.
+• Finally, mention you are a quick learner, and I will complete all required training and help others learn their roles.

 Do you have any questions for us?